Imtiyaj5791/DevOps-Journey/Important/AWS.md

 # 95 What is AWS Lambda?

-AWS Lambda is a **serverless compute service** that runs code without managing servers.
+AWS Lambda is a serverless compute service that runs code without requiring us to manage servers.

-I have working knowledge of Lambda and have used it in lab for basic EC2 automation such as starting and stopping EC2 instances.
+I have working knowledge of Lambda and have used it in the lab for basic EC2 automation, such as starting and stopping EC2 instances.

----
+Lambda can be triggered by services such as EventBridge, API Gateway, S3 events, or other AWS services.

 # 96 How can you automatically stop Dev EC2 instances during off hours?